Scottish Episcopal Church: 21st century

+At the close of 2024, the denomination had 275 congregations.
+The statistics for the denomination, by their dioceses were as follows:

-In recent decades, the Scottish Episcopal Church has taken a left-of-centre stand on various political issues including economic justice, the ordination of women and "inclusion".
-A church canon was altered to allow same-sex marriage after it was formally approved by the General Synod in June 2017, despite the protests of some, including the representatives of the conservative Diocese of Aberdeen and Orkney.
+In recent decades, the Scottish Episcopal Church has taken a left-of-centre stance on various political issues including economic justice and the ordination of women.
+A church canon was altered to allow same-sex marriage after it was formally approved by the General Synod in June 2017, making it the first major Christian church in the UK to allow same-sex marriages.
+The change was approved by six of the Church's seven dioceses, with only Aberdeen and Orkney voting against the proposal.

-Following the vote, a number of individual congregations have begun to leave the church, although they have been obliged to leave their buildings and funds behind them.
+Following the vote, a number of individual congregations began to leave the church, although they have been obliged to leave their buildings and funds behind them.
 In November 2017 a high-profile female supporter of same-sex marriage, Anne Dyer was appointed Bishop of the theologically traditionalist Diocese of Aberdeen and Orkney by the other bishops, rather than elected as usual.
-This drew protests, which the primus attacked as "subversion", and Dyer was consecrated in March 2018.
+(This was because the diocese had twice been unable to produce the minimum number of candidates for an election.)
+Although the appointment drew protests, which the primus attacked as "subversion", Dyer was nevertheless consecrated in March 2018.
 A number of clergy subsequently resigned, and in January 2019 the Westhill Community Church in Aberdeen voted to leave the SEC.

 The Scottish Episcopal Institute, a theological college for the whole of the Scottish Episcopal Church, was founded in 2015.
 It provides training for both lay ministers and ordained clergy.